workshopdemos/zowe-python/Instructions.md

 F-Mode strings simplify this.
 Using a Python editor, it will even highlight the variable different in the string.

 Now, let's adjust the `data = simpleCommand(command, "command")` so that we can pass a user selectable directory.
-To to that change the code to:
+To do that change the code to:

 `data = simpleCommand(command, args.directory)`

-Now, let's adjust the code so it will write the appropriate file type out, based upon the --type flag.
+Now, let's adjust the code so it will write the appropriate file type out, based upon the `--type` flag.
 This new block of code tests the args.type variable to see if it is Excel or CSV and writes the appropriate file extension.

 Replace the current pandas.DataFrame(data) line with the following code block: